bludit/documentation-english/bludit-pro/index.md

 Bludit Pro is available to community members who have donated to the project.
 Donations and community support are what helps the project stay up and running.
 Support Bludit today by donating and enjoy all the great features of Bludit plus more with Bludit Pro!

 ## Donate
-You can donate with differents platforms:
+You can donate on differents platforms:
 - [Paypal](https://paypal.me/bludit/10)
 - Bitcoins: 1HKYBAZ6sA2BKewAXzFV8NjVSYkq6RmQnw
 - [More options](https://pro.bludit.com/#donate)